Financial-Times/dotcom-page-kit/packages/anvil-plugin-css/readme.md

 ## Scope

 This plugin adds a [rule] to the Webpack configuration to handle `.css` files.
-It uses the [css-loader] to interpret `@import` rules.
-The [mini-css-extract-plugin] is added to generate `.css` files and the [webpack-fix-style-only-entries] to clean up any empty JavaScript bundles.
+It uses the [css-loader] to interpret `@import` rules and `url()` functions.
+The [mini-css-extract-plugin] is added to generate `.css` files and the [webpack-fix-style-only-entries] to clean up any empty JavaScript bundles left after CSS extraction.

 Several [hooks](#extending) are provided in order to access and modify the configuration.